It's called Decades of Decadence, How Our Spoiled Elites Blew America's Inheritance of Liberty and Security and Prosperity.

 They showed something on television tonight.

-We don't know what was in the document the document isn't in evidence in front of a writer and saying I could have declassified this, but I didn't that the other side is claiming the prosecution is claiming is an admission that he knew he had in his possession material that he did not classify.
+That the other side is claiming, the prosecution is claiming, is an admission that he knew he had in his possession material that he did not classify.

-They lied about him for three long years as it relates to Trump Russia collusion that never happened.
+They lied about him for three long years as it relates to Trump-Russia collusion that never happened.

 We just get the Durham report back.

-We know all of that's false you know the media that that was so outraged that the president in a phone call with with Zalinsky in Ukraine asking and and demanding that he be responsible with U.S. taxpayer dollars that the president's likely to send over that was a big deal you know that was the hearsay whistleblower case that led to you know impeachment won.
+You know, the media that was so outraged that the president in a phone call with Zelensky in Ukraine asking and demanding that he be responsible with U.S. taxpayer dollars that the president's likely to send over, that was a big deal.

 Yeah.

-We should see the documents that people tried to suppress and we should see them in redacted form obviously To protect the identity of people who might get hurt, but we have to see those documents.
+And we should see them in redacted form, obviously, to protect the identity of people who might get hurt.

-We can't this whole process hasn't been transparent enough.
+We can't, this whole process hasn't been transparent enough.

-We haven't seen enough of the documents relating to Hunter Biden and uh Joe Biden, and we are not going to see the trial of Donald Trump unless the judge changes uh the views and allows us to see this most important trial uh many of our lifetimes.
+And we are not going to see the trial of Donald Trump unless the judge changes the views and allows us to see this most important trial of many of our lifetimes.

 And so we have to have televising of trials of this kind, and we have to have disclosure of documents of that kind.

-Uh we we don't have trials by secret in the United States.
+We don't have trials by secret in the United States.

-Yeah, it's and and I'll play it for you.
+And I'll play it for you.

-And uh so whataboutism, I have another word for it.
+I have another word for it.

 I agree with you.